Indirect Taxes and Subsidies

 Subsidies

-Definition: A per-unit payment from the government to producers to lower their costs.
+Definition: A per-unit payment from the government to producers to lower their costs of production.

 Purpose: To encourage production and consumption of merit goods, such as solar panels or education, or to support key industries.